FACTBOX-What's next as Japan PM Abe quits, potential successors

 A loyal lieutenant since Abe’s troubled 2006-2007 first term, Suga was among the allies who pushed Abe to run again in 2012.
 Back in office, Abe tapped him as chief cabinet secretary, a pivotal role that includes acting as top government spokesman, coordinating policies and keeping bureaucrats in line.

+LDP secretary-general Toshihiro Nikai’s faction will likely support Suga if he runs, Takeo Kawamura, a senior faction official, said on Sunday.

-Talk of Suga as a contender bubbled up in April 2019 after he unveiled the imperial era name “Reiwa” for use on Japanese calendars after the enthronement of Emperor Akihito.
+Talk of Suga as a contender bubbled up in April 2019 after he unveiled the imperial era name “Reiwa” for use on Japanese calendars after the enthronement of Emperor Naruhito.

 Suga’s clout was dented by scandals that toppled two cabinet ministers close to him last October.